JackDell/CSI2132_FinalProject/README.md

-# CSI2132_FinalProject
+# FlaskWebsite
-The final databasing project for the class CSI2132.
+A simple restaurant review/rating site written in Python Flask for the CSI2132 databasing final project.
+Alongside Flask the website uses additional libraries such as Bootstrap, WTForms, and SQLAlchemy.